 Skylark’s recent patio addition is a wonderful place to get some fresh air after dancing to the best live soul music in Austin.
 It feels like a spacious backyard - nothing especially distinct, but a really comfortable place to hang.

 An Austin institution located around the corner from The Greenbelt, Zilker Park, and Barton Springs.
-Shady Grove have live music all summer long, and the menu is a mix of Southwestern diner and Tex-Mex.
+Shady Grove has live music all summer long, and the menu is a mix of Southwestern diner and Tex-Mex.
 As the name suggests, their patio is a shady oasis covered with tables and chairs.
 Unless it’s over 100 degrees, there’s absolutely no reason to be sitting inside here.

 Not only do they serve some of the best breakfast tacos in town, but Cherrywood also has a spacious, dog-friendly, tree-covered patio/music venue where you’ll sometimes see the gardener carefully nurturing his potted plants.
 If this wasn’t clear from our previous sentence, Cherrywood is a highly Austin-y place to have some laid-back time outside.

 With its huge patio, high-quality Texas-inspired bar food, and full wine, beer, and cocktail lists, Contigo is a crowd-pleaser.
 Bring coworkers or any other group when you don’t necessarily want to spend concentrated amounts of time with one person in particular - or a group of people you want to be able to mingle with equally.
 Come on the earlier side to make sure you can get a table.

 This is a far better bar than it is a patio.
 But when a bar makes some of the best cocktails in town, then you don’t need fancy furniture or twinkly lights.
 Whisler’s is basically a glorified cement parking lot with tables and chairs within 10 yards of the bar (which is most important here), and the Thai Kun truck for when you get hungry.